vecin2/em_automation/README.md

 ## Filters
 Jinja Templates use [filters](http://jinja.pocoo.org/docs/2.10/templates/#filters),  which modify variables when rendering the template.
 For example `{{ name|default('NULL') }}`  will use `NULL` if the user doesn't enter any value.
 `sqltask` uses filters to modify and enrich the template values that are prompted to the user.
 For example  `{{ name|default('NULL') }}` displays message  like `name (default is NULL):`, rather than simply `name.`
+ Jinja have many [filters](http://jinja.pocoo.org/docs/2.10/templates/#filters) that can be used when rendering the template.
 Altough  we should have almost one sql task filter per each jinja filter, not all the jinja filters have an equivalent filter in our application.
 To understand which filters are available check the [list of builtin filters](#list-of-builtin-filters)

 ### Concatenate multiple filters